 If you’re grieving the loss of a loved one this holiday season, above all bear in mind that you are most definitely not alone.
 In addition, many, many people have also trekked through the holidays as they grieved the death of a special person in their lives.
 Consequently, because of the experience of these grieving people, there are some ways in which you cannot only handle grief during the holidays, but you can use the time of year as an aid in effectively addressing the grieving process.

 In addition, you can include the memory of your lost loved one into the holiday season itself.
 You can create special moments during the holidays based on your own unique memories of your loved one.

 Your Grief & The Holidays: It’s Your Call

-Second, you can elect to forgo celebrating the holidays all together.
-Be prepared for some proverbial “blowback” from well meaning people in your life.
-They are likely to attempt to entice you to join the in season more directly.
+Second, you can elect to forgo celebrating the holidays altogether.
+Be prepared for some proverbial “blowback” from well-meaning people in your life.
+They are likely to attempt to entice you to join them in the season more directly.

 If this is not what you want to do this holiday season, you must only tell people in your life that you are not up to a “traditional” celebration of the holidays this year.
 If you’re direct and deliberate in the manner in which you convey this decision to others, nearly all people in your life will be quick to honor your desires.

 Finally, there is a middle course you can take to involve yourself in the holiday season while you grieve the loss of a loved one.
 You can alter the manner in which you celebrate the holidays.

 Like many people, you may find following the same seasonal traditional especially painful in the aftermath of the death of a loved one.
 Taking different approaches to celebrate the season may contribute to easing the level of grief you experience during the holiday season after the passing of a family member or other loved one.

 Develop a Plan A, Plan B … and a Plan C